aqwert/riverpod_crud/README.md

 **lib/state**

 Riverpod's `StateNotifier` instances hold the state of the models.
 CRUD operations exist on these state classes which use commands to update any API/DB.
-Chaning the state of the `StateNotifier` will notify any listeners of the changes.
+Changing the state of the `StateNotifier` will notify any listeners of the changes.

 **lib/providers**